programminghistorian/ph-submissions/lessons/json-and-jq.md

 3. `.id` This final command accesses the value stored in the key `id` in the two objects that make it through the `select()` filter.

 jq can also filter based on regular expressions.
+(To learn more about regular expressions, see the Programming Historian lesson ["Understanding Regular Expressions"](http://programminghistorian.org/lessons/understanding-regular-expressions).)
 For example, let's select only those objects whose primary maker has the particle "van" in their name, and return the artist name and artwork id.
 `test("van")` takes the value returned by the operator `.principalOrFirstMaker` and returns true if that value contains the string `van`: